meg-an321/readme-challenge/README.md

 pratice run

 ## Description
-<p>This project had students create a command-line application that dynamically generates a professional README file frpm a users input using the inqurier package.</p>
+<p>This project had students create a command-line application that dynamically generates a professional README file from a users input using the inqurier package.</p>

 ## Table of Contents